zeexia/great-c-plusplus/README.md

 ```
 ./helloWorld
 ```
-**Notice! this is exactly the name we've given to our project and defined in the CMakeLists.txt file in Step 2.**
+**Here! "helloWorld" is exactly the name we've given to our project and defined in the CMakeLists.txt file.**

+#"Congrats!"